vinsom68/Zorro-BitTrex-Plugin/ReadMe.txt

-- Add to the zorro.ini (need the header in bracket) The PrivateKey and PublicKey values need to be taken fron Kraken.
+- Add to the zorro.ini (need the header in bracket) The PrivateKey and PublicKey values need to be taken from BitTrex.
-DisplayCurrency is to show the balance in the selected currency, usually XBT, but can be different from base currency used for trading
+DisplayCurrency is to show the balance in the selected currency, usually BTC, but can be different from base currency used for trading
 BaseTradeCurrency is the base currency for trading.
-All traded pairs must have the selected BaseTradeCurrency on the right of the pair (ie: DASH/XBT if set to XBT) IntervalSec is to set a cache time to avoid calling some API to many times DemoTrading is to allow the Buy/Sell to be only validated by the broker but would not place an order.
-Set it to 0 for live trading
-EnableLog is to log to KrakenPlugin.log file UseCryptoCompareHistory is to download history from CryptoCompare instead of Bittrex Min Order Size:  https://support.bittrex.com/hc/en-us/articles/202605394-Updates-to-Minimum-Trade-Sizes Starting July 30th, we are standardizing our minimum trade sizes at 50,000 satoshis.
+All traded pairs must have the selected BaseTradeCurrency on the right of the pair (ie: DASH/BTC if set to BTC) IntervalSec is to set a cache time to avoid calling some API to many times DemoTrading is to allow the Buy/Sell order not to be sent to the broker.
+Set it to 0 for live trading EnableLog is to log to BitTrexPlugin.log file UseCryptoCompareHistory is to download history from CryptoCompare instead of Bittrex Min Order Size:  https://support.bittrex.com/hc/en-us/articles/202605394-Updates-to-Minimum-Trade-Sizes Starting July 30th, we are standardizing our minimum trade sizes at 50,000 satoshis.